This is my daughter, Lark Lynnette & I. In following my blog, you will no doubt get pieces of our story along the way but for those of you wondering:

 Sometimes bad things happen to good people.
 I found myself in that position.
 Now, I'm not saying that I didn't do anything wrong.
 A marriage dissolves because of two people.
 I'm not sitting here pointing a finger at anyone else.
 But sometimes life doesn't go as we plan.
 And without listing details or vilifying anyone, I will very boldly say that when it comes to the past five years, things did not go as I had planned/wanted.
 But God is full of grace and goodness.
 He saw me.
 He saw Lark.
 He kept us.
 He surrounded and blessed us.

-So yes, I am a Christian, divorced, single mother.
+So yes, I am a Christian, divorced, once single, now re-married mother.
 But I am also a worship leader at my church.
 I am an inspirational blogger.
 I am full of laughter & encouragement for others.
 I am on a journey that has proven, even with all the bad, to be so far so good.

 To you, the reader: If you are finding yourself confused, living a life that is less ideal than planned, feeling alone or perhaps more "on top of the world" than ever before...
 Your story is not over.
 God didn't run out of grace when He dumped it on me.
 There is enough for you.
-I pray that the words in these posts will bless, encourage, relate and empower you in your walk with Christ.
+I pray that the words in these posts will bless, encourage, relate and empower you in your walk with Christ, regardless of which season you're walking.

 Thanks for reading.